-The financial aid process can become complex, depending on the types of financial aid a student is seeking, the number of offices and agencies that may be involved and the steps that may be required by the Department of Education or other involved agencies.
-Need-based financial aid eligibility is determined by an evaluation of the family's finances, estimating what the family cannot afford to contribute to education costs, with the family then receiving financial aid to cover the need.
+The financial aid process can become complex, depending on the type of financial aid a student is seeking, the number of offices and agencies that may be involved and the steps that may be required by the Department of Education or other involved agencies.
+Need-based financial aid eligibility is determined by an evaluation of the family's finances, estimating what the family can afford to contribute to education costs, with the family then receiving financial aid to cover their need.
 This evaluation formula is determined by the United States Congress.
+Families need to complete the Free Application for Federal Student Aid (FAFSA) for consideration for all federal, state and some institutional funds.
 Nonneed-based financial aid typically has merit criteria not considering the family's financial strength.

-All financial aid applicants must have a current admission application on file with the Admissions Office.
+All financial aid applicants must have a current application for admission on file with the Admissions Office.
 Contact the Admissions Office if you are unsure.